lighttigerXIV/lighttigerXIV/README.md

   <p float="left">
     <samp>
     <br>
 Hi.
 I'm lighttigerXIV.
-I am 23y old and 🇵🇹 Portuguese (siiiiiiim)
+I am 23y old and 🇵🇹 Portuguese

 I like to 🖥️ code, 🎶 listen to music and 🇯🇵 watch anime.
 (Basically a nerd)